 Some students attending the School travel up to an hour from either the east, west, north or south.
 The outer boundaries are presently Barrie to the north, Uxbridge to the east, Caledon to the west and Toronto to the south.

 All applicants are assessed.
-Younger students take part in an informal assessment which takes place in the classroom setting, while students in Grades 4-6 take the Canadian Achievement Test (CAT).
-Senior students are required to take a formal examination called the Secondary School Admission Test (SSAT).
+Applicants to Grades JK-8 take part in an informal academic assessment which takes place during their assessment visit day.
+Applicants to Grade 9 are required to take a formal examination called the Secondary School Admission Test (SSAT), or eqivalent.
+Applicants to grade 10 - 12 may be asked to submit a formal examination.

 Yes, CDS participates in the Advanced Placement (AP) Program, which is a cooperative educational endeavour between secondary schools and post-secondary academic institutions.
 It allows high school students to undertake university-level academic learning in AP courses, giving them the opportunity to show that they have mastered the advanced material by taking AP examinations.
 While in high school, students can earn a credit, advanced placement, or both, from the many universities that participate in the AP program worldwide.